Water Softeners Vs Water Filters: What’s The Difference?

 - Reduced flow rates and clogs

-- Skin and hair feels dry and rough
+- Skin and hair feel dry and rough

 “Water filtration” is a very broad term that encompasses many varying levels of filtration, including water softening.